Llantwit Major: Economy

 Llantwit Major is a small town which is largely dependent on local retail and earnings from further afield.
 The majority of the inhabitants commute to work elsewhere, especially Cardiff or Bridgend.
 During the summer months tourism is important to the town which has "The Precinct", Rainbow Plaza and several pubs and restaurants.
 Of note are the Old Swan Inn, Old White Hart Inn, The Tudor Tavern, and the 17th century West House Country Hotel Heritage Restaurant.

 Llantwit Major railway station on the Vale of Glamorgan Line reopened in June 2005.
 Passenger services are operated by Transport for Wales as part of the Valleys & Cardiff Local Routes network.

 Although it is much less known than Porthcawl further down the coast, Llantwit Major has considerable renown in South Wales as a surfing location.
 The beach has a lifeguard station funded by the Vale of Glamorgan Council, built in the late 1990s, functioning during the summer months.
 There is a beach cafe and often organised walks.

 The Victorian Fair Day, established in 1983, is usually held in June on the Saturday nearest to the 22nd of the month, with a Victorian theme which attracts people from across southern Wales.
 The town has several supermarkets including Co-op Food and Filco, and a town library.
 The local artistic community supports a number of arts and crafts shops, some selling locally made pottery and other ceramics.

 Governance

 A Llantwit Major electoral ward exists, covering Llantwit Major community but also stretching west to St. Donats.
 The total population of this ward at the 2011 census was 10,621.
-Since 2008 the ward has been represented my councillors from the local interest party, Llantwit First Independents.
+Since 2008 the ward has been represented by councillors from the local interest party, Llantwit First Independents.

 The town is governed by the Llantwit Major town council consisting of fifteen councillors.
 There are fifteen independent councillors.
 At the May 2017 elections Llantwit First Independents won 12 of the seats.
 Councillor Mrs Jayne Norman was elected Mayor of Llantwit Major Town Council on 11 May 2017.
 Llantwit Major also comes under the administration of the Vale of Glamorgan unitary authority.
 Llantwit Major is twinned with Le Pouliguen, France.